Soda-xyz/slowfall/README_ENV.md

   Vault cannot be reached; default behavior depends on application configuration.

 - APP_SECURITY_AZURE_KEYVAULT_CREDENTIALS_SECRET_NAME — Backend (required).
 Name of the Key Vault Secret containing the credentials for the backend service.

+- APP_SECURITY_AZURE_KEYVAULT_USER_SECRET_NAME — Backend (required).
+Name of the Key Vault Secret containing the credentials for the backend service.

 CI / GitHub Actions secrets (used by the deploy pipeline only)